richardwalenga/cppsort/README.md

 For VSCode, one now needs to select the preset mydefault which is in CMakeUserPresets.json [following these instructions](https://code.visualstudio.com/docs/cpp/cmake-linux#_configure-using-cmake-presets).

-A normal build involves running:
+A normal build involves running (use default in place of mydefault if not using CMakeUserPresets.json):
 ```
 mkdir build
 mkdir build/mydefault